chenwei0129/cartoonGAN/README.md

     Ex:python cartoonGAN.py --model_number 0 --down_size 1

     Ps:You need to choose the model number according to the image or environment for the better result.

+    You can key in 'q' or 'c' when running the program to exit or capture the image to .png, respectively.

     Step3
     Go to the folder “result”, there is the cartoonized image.